-- you are an Irish citizen; or - you or your family member has a frontier workers permit.
+- you are an Irish citizen; or - you or your family member are a frontier worker.

 a7 Child of a Turkish worker

 To get student finance as the child of a Turkish worker, your Turkish parent must be working in the UK on the first day of your course.
 You must be ordinarily resident in the UK, Gibraltar, EEA, Switzerland or Turkey for three years prior to the first day of your first academic year.